 Those thoughts related to feelings might have developed unconsciously in your brain.
 You didn't need to use actual words or structured sentences.
-Words are not always needed to describe pleasing or displeasing emotions.
+Words are not always required to describe pleasing or displeasing emotions.

 Our Native Language Determines How We Think

-Two linguists, Edward Sapir (1884-1939) and Benjamin Whorf (1897-1941), had publicized an interesting theory.
+Two linguists, Edward Sapir (1884-1939) and Benjamin Whorf (1897-1941) had publicized an interesting theory.
 Known as the Sapir-Whorf Hypothesis, they state that the way people think is strongly affected by their native languages.

-I’m not sure I fully agree with this, since it means that an individual can only think of a concept using the words dictated by the language.
-Although I agree that most of us do that most of the time, its only because we had learned a language and we use it.
-But as I mentioned previously, I think that people have the ability to think in terms of concepts.
+I’m not sure I fully agree with this since it means that an individual can only think of a concept using the words prescribed by the language.
+Although I agree that most of us do that most of the time, I think it's because we had learned a language and we use it.

+As I mentioned previously, I think that people can think in terms of concepts.
 Therefore words are not always necessary.
 [UPDATE] Some of my readers have left comments (below) that attest to that.

 Benjamin Whorf indicates that words place a label on the idea, and that influences our thought about it.
-That much I agree with.
+With that, I agree.
 Cavemen may have been limited in the way of thinking since they didn’t have a fully developed language.

 © 2012 Glenn Stok